Sun Temple of Userkaf: Temple layout

 The temple was found heavily destroyed so that any reconstruction remains very problematic.
 The main temple consisted originally of one big solid mastaba–like structure with a mast on top.
 This can be guessed from references in texts where the temple is depicted as mastaba with a mast.
-It was surrounded by a wall, two chapels or offering chapels were placed in front of this main structure.
+It was surrounded by a wall, and two offering chapels were placed in front of this main structure.
 They each had only one room.
-In a later phase the main structure received an obelisk–shaped top.
+In a later phase, the main structure received an obelisk–shaped top.
 An altar was added in front of the building.
-The temple was most likely erected in year 5 or 6 of the king's reign, as it is mentioned on the Palermo stone (the remains of annals).
-The obelisk was most likely not added under Userkaf, but under one of his successors, perhaps under king Neferirkare.
+The temple was most likely erected in year 5 or 6 of the pharaoh's reign, as it is mentioned on the Palermo Stone (the remains of annals).
+The obelisk was most likely not added under Userkaf, but under one of his successors, perhaps under Pharaoh Neferirkare.
 The obelisk shape of the top can be concluded from the writing of the temple name in Old Kingdom texts.
-From the reign of the latter king on, the name is always written with an obelisk.
+From the reign of the latter pharaoh on, the name is always written with an obelisk.
 Furthermore, there are firm archaeological reasons for the obelisk.
-One corner piece from the top edge of the obelisk was found.
-It is made of granite.
+One corner piece from the top edge of the obelisk was found, made of granite.
 Remains of at least two statue shrines were found.
 They were made of greywacke and decorated with a pattern, imitating matting or wooden beams.

 The valley temple was found heavily destroyed too.
 It had most likely an open court with pillars and several chapels at the back.
 The number of these chapels is unknown.
-In the debris of the temple was found a stone head of a king, most likely king Userkaf.
-It is possible that the stone temple was not built under Userkaf, but later perhaps under Niuserre.
-There were found building marks that are otherwise only attested for this king.
-Both temples were not decorated with any reliefs or inscriptions, at least nothing of this survived.
+In the debris of the temple was found a stone head of a pharaoh, most likely Pharaoh Userkaf.
+It is possible that the stone temple was not built under Userkaf, but later perhaps, under Niuserre.
+There were found building marks that are otherwise only attested for this pharaoh.
+Both temples were not decorated with any reliefs or inscriptions (at least nothing of this survived).

 Many seal impressions were found.
-Most of them bear king's names.
-King Userkaf, Sahure, Niuserre, Djedkare and Unas are attested, providing evidence that the temple was used at least till the end of the Fifth Dynasty.
+Most of them bear pharaoh's names.
+Pharaohs Userkaf, Sahure, Niuserre, Djedkare and Unas are attested, providing evidence that the temple was used at least until the end of the Fifth Dynasty.
 This is also confirmed by the pottery found.
-In contrast, the valley temple was in use till the end of the Sixth Dynasty, according to the pottery evidence.
-From the New Kingdom come several visitor inscriptions, one of them was made by the reporter of the king Iamunedjeh, a person well known from other sources.
-He lived under Thutmoses III, about 1000 years after the building was erected.
-In his inscription, the temple is described as pyramid (Egyptian: mr).
+In contrast, the valley temple was in use until the end of the Sixth Dynasty, according to the pottery evidence.
+From the New Kingdom come several visitor inscriptions, one of them was made by the reporter of the pharaoh Iamunedjeh, a person well known from other sources.
+He lived under Thutmoses III, about 1,000 years after the building was erected.
+In his inscription, the temple is described as a pyramid (Egyptian: mr).
 Evidently, the obelisk had collapsed by the New Kingdom and the remains were interpreted as pyramid.